 Construction is expected to begin in February and be completed in the fall.
 The project will expand waiting areas to provide patients and their family members and more privacy during admission.

-Seton Highland Lakes Hospital, a member of the Seton Healthcare Family, is a Level IV, 25-bed acute care Critical Access Hospital that provides comprehensive, state-of-the-art health care service to residents in Burnet, Llano, Blanco and Lampasas counties, as well as parts of Williamson and Travis counties.
-Seton Highland Lakes offers 24-hour emergency care, diagnostic and treatment services plus home health and hospice services.
-For primary and preventive healthcare services, Seton Highland Lakes operates health care centers for patients in Burnet, Marble Falls, Bertram, Lampasas, and coming soon in Kingsland, in addition to the Seton Heart Institute.
+Ascension Seton Highland Lakes Hospital, a member of the Ascension Seton, is a Level IV, 25-bed acute care Critical Access Hospital that provides comprehensive, state-of-the-art health care service to residents in Burnet, Llano, Blanco and Lampasas counties, as well as parts of Williamson and Travis counties.
+Ascension Seton Highland Lakes offers 24-hour emergency care, diagnostic and treatment services plus home health and hospice services.
+For primary and preventive healthcare services, Ascension Seton Highland Lakes operates health care centers for patients in Burnet, Marble Falls, Bertram, Lampasas, and coming soon in Kingsland, in addition to the Ascension Seton Heart Institute.

-For more information about Seton Highland Lakes, visit www.seton.net/shl.
+For more information about Ascension Seton Highland Lakes, visit www.seton.net/shl.